isc-projects/bind9/doc/notes/notes-current.rst

   signal that the entire DS RRset at the parent must be removed, as described in RFC 8078.
 [GL #1750]

+- The default value of ``max-stale-ttl`` has been changed from 12 hours to 1 day and the default value of ``stale-answer-ttl`` has been changed from 1 second to 30 seconds, following RFC 8767 recommendations.
+[GL #2248]

+- Adjust the ``max-recursion-queries`` default from 75 to 100.
+Since the queries sent towards root and TLD servers are now included in the count (as a result of the fix for CVE-2020-8616), ``max-recursion-queries`` has a higher chance of being exceeded by non-attack queries, which is the main reason for increasing its default value.
+[GL #2305]

 - When using the ``unixtime`` or ``date`` method to update the SOA serial number, ``named`` and ``dnssec-signzone`` silently fell back to the ``increment`` method to prevent the new serial number from being